hpi-schul-cloud/resources-api-v1/generators/python_client/README.rst

 - no authentication: this is the default and nothing needs to be done.
 - basic authentication: authentication with user name and password
-- api_key authentication: a key is supplied to authorize the requests.
+- api-key authentication: a key is supplied to authorize the requests.

 The authentication is a global state.
 All ``ApiClients`` use this global state.